 - BTEC DDM (including sufficient Mathematics and Physics)

 - Highers BBBC (including Mathematics and Physics at B)

-- A-Levels BBC (including Mathematics and Physics at B)
+- A-Levels BCC (including Mathematics at B and Physics at C)

 * Minimum: under our Fair Access Policy, we will relax our standard entry requirements for some Scottish students depending on their circumstances.
 Our minimum requirements will apply if you:

 - live in an area within the Scottish Index of Multiple Deprivation lowest 20% (SIMD20), or